extrabacon/xlrd-parser/README.md

 });
 ```

-Cell values are parsed as strings, numbers and dates depending on the cell format.

 #### Returned object

 The returned object is either a workbook object, or an array of workbook objects if multiple files were specified as the
 source.
-The workbook object contains metadata about the file and a collection of sheets.
+The workbook object contains a structure of sheets, rows and cells to represent the data.

 The Workbook object contains the following members:

 * `file` - the file used to open the workbook
 * `meta` - metadata for this workbook
-* `meta.user` - the owner of the file
+  * `user` - the owner of the file
-* `meta.sheets` - an array of strings containing the name of sheets (available without any iteration)
+  * `sheets` - an array of strings containing the name of sheets (available without any iteration)
 * `sheets` - the array of Sheet objects that were loaded

 The Sheet object contains the following members: